Criminal Record Check

 The requirement for fingerprinting and the query parameters for determining who is required are determined by the CRRP and based on the RCMP’s Canadian Criminal Real Time Identification Services (CCRTIS) policy.

-The search requires applicants who have either the same name and/or date of birth and gender combination to provide fingerprints to verify their identity in order to eliminate the possibility of an offender changing his/her name to circumvent a criminal record.
+The search requires licensees who have either the same name and/or date of birth and gender combination to provide fingerprints to verify their identity in order to eliminate the possibility of an offender changing his/her name to circumvent a criminal record.

 There are fees associated with fingerprinting, which are set and collected by individual municipalities and their federal or municipal police.
 The College does not provide reimbursement for the cost of fingerprinting.